apache/causeway-site/content/core/specsupport-and-integtestsupport.md

 Like the `IsisSystemForTest` class, the `ScenarioExecution` class also binds an instance of itself onto a `ThreadLocal`.
 It can then be accessed in both BDD step defs and in integration tests using `ScenarioExecution.current()` static method.

-### CukeStepDefsAbstract and IntegrationTestAbstract ###
+### CukeGlueAbstract and IntegrationTestAbstract ###

-The `CukeStepDefsAbstract` acts as a convenience superclass for writing BDD step definitions.
+The `CukeGlueAbstract` acts as a convenience superclass for writing BDD step definitions.
 Similarly, the `IntegrationTestAbstract` acts as a convenience subclass for writing integration tests.
 These two classes are very similar in that they both delegate to an underlying `ScenarioExecution`.

+### Separate Glue from Specs ###

+The "glue" (step definitions) are intended to be reused across features.
+We therefore recommend that they reside in a separate package, and are organized by the entity type upon which they act.

+For example, given a feature that involves `Customer` and `Order`, have the step definitions pertaining to `Customer` reside in `CustomerGlue`, and the step definitions pertaining to `Order` reside in `OrderGlue`.

+The Cucumber-JVM spec runner allows you to indicate which package(s) should be recursively searched to find any glue.

 ### Integration- vs Unit- Scope